Monomialization of singular metrics on real surfaces: Introduction and statement of a simpler version of the result

-{\bf Resolution Problem.} \em When there exists a regular mapping of vector bundles $TX_1 \to B_1$ which is an isomorphism outside a proper sub-variety of $X_1$, find a regular and surjective mapping $\sgm_2: X_2 \to X_1$ such that the features of the pulled-back of the $2$-symmetric tensor $\kp_1$, now a $2$-symmetric tensor on $X_2$, are as good as can be. \em
+{\bf Resolution Problem.} \em When there exists a regular mapping of vector bundles $TX_1 \to B_1$ which is an isomorphism outside a proper sub-variety of $X_1$, find a regular and surjective mapping $\sgm_2: X_2 \to X_1$ such that the features of the pulled-back $\kp_2$ of the $2$-symmetric tensor $\kp_1$, now a $2$-symmetric tensor on $X_2$, are as good as can be. \em

+The expression "as good as can be" is vague, indeed.
+But, depending on motivations, the end product of a solution of the resolution problem may vary.
+An instance of "as good as can be" is obtaining Hsiang \& Pati's local form.

+{\bf Resolution Problem refined.} \em The pulled-back tensor $\kp_2$ can locally be written as a weighted sum of symmetric squares of two $1$-forms such that, at each point of a (explicit) simple normal crossing divisor $D$ containing the exceptional divisor, the push-forward of the kernels of these two $1$-forms by the resolution mapping are orthogonal.
+Moreover these two $1$-forms admit only simple singularities (if any), and the corresponding coefficients (weights) in the diagonal presentation of $\kp_2$ are monomial in $D$ times a unit \em

-The Parameterization Problem consists mostly of regularizing some functions (roots, components of vector fields,...).
-Kurdyka \& Paunescu's results (generalizing Rellich's complex one dimensional case) provide almost immediately an answer to the Parameterization Problem when $X_1$ is an open subset of an Euclidean space.
+The Parameterization Problem consists mostly of regularizing some functions (roots, components of vector fields, minors,...).
+Kurdyka \& Paunescu's results, generalizing Rellich's real and Kato's complex one dimensional case, provide almost immediately an answer to the Parameterization Problem when $X_1$ is an open subset of an Euclidean space.
+Our generalization \cite{Gra2} provides the full answer.

-The Resolution Problem as far as we know has never been solved (or even addressed in this form).
-It is significantly harder than the associated Parameterization Problem.
-Nevertheless in practice, without saying so we, we very likely have to start with solving this latter one.
+The Resolution Problem, in the described refinement form of Hsiang \& Pati, has never been addressed.
+It is significantly harder than the associated Parameterization Problem, although in practice we very likely have to start with solving this latter one.

-The present paper provides an answer to the Resolution Problem for a "singular" $2$-symmetric tensor of a real analytic vector bundle of rank two over a regular real analytic surface which is an almost tangent bundle (see Definition \ref{def:almost-tangent}).
-In particular it applies (after some preliminary preparations) to the inner metric of a real analytic surface singularity embedded in real analytic Riemannian manifold.

-We present below statements of our results for the inner metric of a real analytic singular surface since it is the simplest situation we can encounter.
+The present paper proposes an answer to the Resolution Problem refined for a "singular" $2$-symmetric tensor of a real analytic vector bundle of rank two over a regular real analytic surface, isomorphic to the tangent bundle of the surface outside a sub-variety of positive codimension.
+This applies after preliminary preparations to the inner metric of a real analytic surface singularity embedded in real analytic Riemannian manifold.
+Below, our results are stated for the inner metric of a real analytic singular surface, the simplest possible situation.